Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical

-In prior research, we demonstrated that a self-supervised Deep Belief Network (DBN) trained on L1 (instrument reflectance) or L2 (instrument radiance) imagery can segment geophysical objects when combined with unsupervised clustering \cite{LaHaye2019}.
-This approach offers two key advantages: (1) Resolution and Instrument Flexibility - The method adapts to diverse spatial, spectral, and temporal resolutions, enabling cross-instrument object detection and tracking; (2) Label Efficiency - Instead of labor-intensive per-instrument labeling, it applies coarse context assignments post-segmentation to a limited set of training scenes, making it viable for label-scarce scenarios.
-Subsequent work validated these principles using a simplified architecture for atmospheric and land surface classification tasks across heterogeneous inputs-varying spectral, spatial, temporal, and multi-angle remote sensing data \cite{LaHaye2021}.
+In previous work, we showed that a self-supervised Deep Belief Network (DBN) trained on L1 (instrument reflectance) or L2 (instrument radiance{L1 (instrument radiance) or L2 (instrument reflectance)} data can segment geophysical objects when combined with unsupervised clustering \cite{LaHaye2019}.
+This approach offers two key advantages: (1) Resolution and Instrument Flexibility - The method adapts to diverse spatial, spectral, and temporal resolutions, enabling cross-instrument object detection and tracking; (2) Label Efficiency - Instead of labor-intensive per-instrument labeling, it applies coarse context assignments post-segmentation to a limited set of training scenes, making it viable for label-scarce scenarios{scenarios where ground truth labeling is limited}.
+Follow-up studies confirmed these foundational concepts by implementing and testing a streamlined architecture for both atmospheric and land-surface classification across heterogeneous inputs, including varying spectral, spatial, temporal, and multi-angle remote sensing data \cite{LaHaye2021}.
 Building on this foundation, we have shifted from unsupervised clustering to self-supervised deep clustering (detailed in the Methods section).
 This evolution allows the framework to leverage vast, unlabeled training data from diverse scenes and move beyond the constraints of pre-existing labeled datasets required by traditional supervised methods.
-The fully self-supervised paradigm enhances scalability and generalizability, particularly for applications where large manual labeling efforts are impractical.
+The fully self-supervised paradigm enhances scalability and generalizability, particularly for applications where substantial manual labeling is impractical.